 Writing Algorithms

-In Running Algorithms you already saw how to execute algorithm on images.
+In Running Algorithms, you already saw how to execute algorithms on images.
 This chapter will teach you how to write your own algorithm that will also show up in the ImFusionSuite GUI.

 Minimal Example